yuukiii/examples/kafka-streams/RELEASING.md

         [![Build Status](https://travis-ci.org/confluentinc/examples.svg?branch=3.2.x)](...etc...)

-- Run sth like `git grep 3.2` (here: when releasing Confluent 3.2) to spot any references to the specific release version, and update the locations where applicable.
+- Run sth like `git grep 3.2` (here: when releasing Confluent 3.2) to spot any references to the specific release version, and update the references where applicable.
+- Run sth like `git grep 0.10.2.0` to spot any references to the specific Apache Kafka release version, and update the references where applicable.

 As a follow-up step, you should also: